Holy Moses

-Holy Moses was a German thrash metal band active from 1980 to 1994 and 2000 to 2023.
+Holy Moses were a German thrash metal band active from 1980 to 1994 and 2000 to 2023.
 They were well noted for being fronted by Sabina Classen, who was the only constant member of Holy Moses, and for being one of the first German thrash metal bands.
 Holy Moses released 13 studio albums, the final one being Invisible Queen in 2023.

 History

 Formative years (1980–1985)

 Holy Moses were formed in Aachen, North Rhine-Westphalia, in 1980.
 The band's first line-up was formed by bassist Ramon Brüssler, drummer Peter Vonderstein and guitarist Jochen Fünders during high school, the latter of whom also handled the band's vocals.
 This line-up played its first live show only four days after its formation, and released a demo titled Black Metal Masters in the same year.
 Vonderstein and Fünders left the group in 1981, and were replaced by drummer Paul Linzenich, vocalist Iggy, and guitarist Andy Classen from the local group Desaster.
 In December 1981, Iggy left the group and was replaced by ex-Desaster bassist and girlfriend of Andy, Sabina Classen (née Hirtz).
 The band performed their first live show with the new stable line-up in November 1982 and released a string of demo tapes, including Walpurgis Night in 1985, and The Bitch in 1986, and also appeared on the split-album compilation Metallic Bunnys.